 Doug began his career in the education sector in 2005 as a computing tutor for a Private Training Establishment, moving into academic management before joining Bay of Plenty Polytechnic in December 2006.
 He worked as an administrator in the School of Applied Technology until being appointed as the Faculty Operations Manager for the Faculty of Trades and Logistics in December 2017.

 Doug believes his strength lies in networking with other business units to create efficient and robust processes.
-He is also involved with the Sustainability Advisory Group those focus includes reducing recyclable waste to landfill and waterways and our carbon footprint.
+He's also involved with the Sustainability Advisory Group which is focused on reducing recyclable waste to landfill and waterways and our carbon footprint.